 The Ferrari Testarossa with a 12-cylinder mid-engine is the best known of the Ferrari line.

-Ferrari is represented by the Cavallino Rampante (prancing horse) logo on a yellow shield with the letters S F (for Scuderia Ferrari) and three stripes of green, which and red at the top.
+Ferrari is represented by the Cavallino Rampante (prancing horse) logo on a yellow shield with the letters S F (for Scuderia Ferrari) and stripes of green, white, and red at the top.
 Road cars, additionally, have a rectangular badge on the hood.
-The Ferrari is, at present, only produced in red.
+For a long time, Ferrari was only produced in red, but they now offer an array of colors.

 Some Celebrities Who Own a Ferrari